kwonus/AV-Engine/README.md

 Everything on the roadmap has been released.

-AV-Bible is in the process of being certified on the Microsoft Store.
-It will soon be available [here](https://apps.microsoft.com/detail/9NN9X59QTZ3J?gl=US&hl=en-us).
+AV-Bible is in the Microsoft Store.
+It is available [here](https://apps.microsoft.com/detail/9N83W16BTMTK).

 All source-code can be found at https://github.com/kwonus.

-The roadmap is due for a refresh in 2025.
-Potential roadmap elements for 2025 and 2026 include:

-- experimentation with AI and possibly Azure
-- NUPhone pronunciations for the Elizabethan-English lexicon.
-Currently, pronunciations exist only for Modern-English lexicon.

 ### Final Thoughts